-• The Multilingual Learners section of the Teacher Toolbox provides Linguistic Diversity that facilitates oral discourse, builds background knowledge, builds cross-linguistic connections, and shows embedded guidance on how to use each of the strategies for emergent bilingual students.
-For example, under "Working on Words," the description reads "This open-ended activity allows students to take agency and accountability for their growing vocabulary.
-This activity also encourages making relevant, personal connections to new terms in different ways, such as identifying cognates."
-Furthermore, under "Integrated Accessibility Features,"
+• The Multilingual Learners section of the Teacher Toolbox provides a Linguistic Diversity section that facilitates oral discourse, builds background knowledge, builds cross-linguistic connections, and shows embedded guidance on how to use each of the strategies to support emergent bilingual students.
+For example, under "Working on Words," the description states that the open-ended activity allows students to take accountability for their growing vocabulary while making relevant, personal connections to new terms.
+Furthermore, under "Integrated Accessibility Features," the description states that across the materials the materials contain embedded tools that allow students to listen to text being read aloud, find the definition of words in the moment, make notes, and highlight words and phrases.

-- the description reads "Across the curriculum, we have embedded tools that allow students to listen to text being read aloud, find the definition of words in the moment, make notes, and highlight words and phrases." - The "Explain" section of each unit contains a page of resources for Language Connections for increasing language comprehension with emergent bilingual students.
+- The "Explain" section of each unit contains a page of resources for Language Connections for increasing language comprehension with emergent bilingual students.
 Handouts in English and Spanish are provided along with answer keys for these levels of language acquisition: beginner, intermediate, and advanced.
-The page includes a description, materials, preparation instructions, procedure and facilitation points, and detailed dialogue and questions for each leveled handout. - Grade 7 materials provide various strategies for building vocabulary, comprehension, background knowledge, language proficiency, and spirals previously learned vocabulary and concepts to promote retention through oral and written discourse.
-For example, the Launch into Grade 7, Explain provides several vocabulary games such as "What's on my Back," "Graffiti Art," "Bingo," and "Drawing Game" that promote both oral and written discourse for emergent bilingual students.
+The page includes a description, materials, preparation instructions, procedure and facilitation points, and detailed dialogue and questions for each leveled handout. - Grade 8 materials provide various strategies for building vocabulary, comprehension, background knowledge, language proficiency, and spirals previously learned vocabulary and concepts to promote retention through oral and written discourse.
+For example, the Launch into Grade 8, Explain provides several vocabulary games such as "What's on my Back," "Graffiti Art," "Bingo," and "Drawing Game" that promote both oral and written discourse for emergent bilingual students.